Skip to main content

 5. Save and trigger the pipeline.
 Upon successful completion you should see this.

-3.2 Custom Python Tasks Using the Bauplan SDK
+3.2 Custom Python tasks using the Bauplan SDK

 For all other Bauplan operations (for example, query(), create_branch(), create_table(), merge_branch(), etc.), use Orchestra's Python integration to run custom scripts.